6th Annual Virtual Conference: Telehealth and Remote Care in a Post-Pandemic World

 May 19-20, 2022

-This conference will feature keynote speakers and panelists who are studying and innovating virtual care models in medicine, mental health, physical therapy, pediatrics, underserved populations, and beyond.
-Topics including health equity, asynchronous interventions and care, and telehealth and the patient experience will be discussed and debated.
+This conference featured keynote speakers and panelists who are studying and innovating virtual care models in medicine, mental health, physical therapy, pediatrics, underserved populations, and beyond.
+Topics including health equity, asynchronous interventions and care, and telehealth and the patient experience were discussed and debated.

 5th Annual Virtual Conference: The COVID-19 Pandemic: Media, Misinformation, and Science Communication